Marietta DUI Attorney

 If you fail to timely request an Administrative hearing through DDS or your license is revoked as a result of losing the ALS hearing or based on the criminal conviction, the Georgia Department of Driver Services will create a record for you in their system.
 The Georgia DDS then sends that information to your home state, which could honor Georgia's suspension and/or impose additional consequences based on your home state's law.

-When you need a Marietta DUI Lawyer, please call us…
+When You Need a Marietta DUI Lawyer, Please Call Us…

 When battling a DUI charge, you need experienced, results-driven lawyers.
 Having been appointed a Senior Assistant County Attorney and an Assistant Attorney General, William H. Sherman knows how prosecutors work; he knows their tricks and the end game.
 That knowledge is absolutely critical for you to get the best outcome in your case.
-Attorney Valerie W. Sherman, a veteran Magistrate Judge and Assistant County Attorney, brings years of trial experience and negotiation prowess to every case she handles.
+Attorney Valerie W. Sherman, a veteran Magistrate Judge, and Assistant County Attorney, brings years of trial experience and negotiation prowess to every case she handles.

 The attorneys at the Sherman Law Group offer a free initial consultation to anyone accused of a Marietta DUI.
 If you have been arrested, contact us immediately.
-The attorneys can be directly reached 7 days a week at 678-215-4106.
+The attorneys can be directly reached 7 days a week at (678) 712-8561.